tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Germany::Cologne (Koln)**

 Stop over for a few hours at Cologne, during your journey from Amsterdam to Vienna.
 Why travel during day when the train journey can be covered at night!
-Cologne, a 2,000-year-old city spanning the <u>Rhine River</u> in western Germany, is the region’s cultural hub.
-A landmark of High Gothic architecture set amid reconstructed old town, the <u>twin-spired Cologne Cathedral</u> is also known for its gilded medieval setting and sweeping river views.
-The Cathedral and the <u>Hohenzollern Bridge</u> are both just next to the train station.
+Cologne, a 2,000-year-old city spanning the *Rhine River* in western Germany, is the region’s cultural hub.
+A landmark of High Gothic architecture set amid reconstructed old town, the twin-spired *Cologne Cathedral* is also known for its gilded medieval setting and sweeping river views.
+The Cathedral and the *Hohenzollern Bridge* are both just next to the train station.
 Keep the luggage at the station in a locker for a few hours & enjoy the beautiful city.
-If interested, you can also visit the adjacent Museum Ludwig showcases 20th-century art, including many masterpieces by Picasso, and the Romano-Germanic Museum houses Roman antiquities.
+If interested, you can also visit the adjacent *Museum Ludwig* showcases 20th-century art, including many masterpieces by Picasso, and the *Romano-Germanic Museum* houses Roman antiquities.

 | ![3-Germ-1-Koln (1)](../assets/img/Europe 2017/3-Germ-1-Koln (1).JPG) | <img src="../assets/img/Europe 2017/3-Germ-1-Koln (4).JPG" alt="3-Germ-1-Koln (4)" /> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |